XdpCs/HDU-computer-organization/README.md

 ## License

-HDU-computer-organization-experiment is under the [MIT](LICENSE).
+HDU-computer-organization is under the [MIT](LICENSE).
 Please take a look at LICENSE for more information.